ckan/ckan/doc/maintaining/index.rst

 Maintainer's guide
 ==================

-The sections below documents how to setup and maintain a CKAN site, including installing, upgrading and configuring CKAN and its features and extensions.
+The sections below document how to setup and maintain a CKAN site, including installing, upgrading and configuring CKAN and its features and extensions.

 .. toctree::